OpenRefine/OpenRefine/docs/src/operations/key_value_columnize.md

 | Narcissus cyclamineus | Yellow   | 161899  |

 The first key encountered by the operation serves as record key.
-The "Green" value is attached to the "Galanthus nivalis" name because it the latest record key encountered by the operation as it scans the table.
+The "Green" value is attached to the "Galanthus nivalis" name because it is the latest record key encountered by the operation as it scans the table.
 See the [Row order](#row-order) section for more details about the influence of row order on the results of the operation.

 Notes column